semaphoreci/docs/docs/reference/semaphore-changelog.md

     - Go 1.13.9 -> 1.13.10
     - Go 1.14.1 -> 1.14.2
     - Heroku 7.39.3 -> 7.41.1
-    - Php 7.2.28 -> 7.2.29
+    - PHP 7.2.28 -> 7.2.29
-    - Php 7.3.15 -> 7.3.16
+    - PHP 7.3.15 -> 7.3.16
-    - Php 7.4.3 -> 7.4.4
+    - PHP 7.4.3 -> 7.4.4
     - Sbt 0.13.17 -> 1.3.10

 ### Week of May 11, 2020

-- Fixed: Secrets API was returning HTTP 404 for all Secrets with colon in the name (example: `a:b:c`).
+- Fixed: The secrets API was returning HTTP 404 for all Secrets with a colon in their name (example: `a:b:c`).
 - Semaphore will now log you out less often.
-- New: Run Pull Requests from outside contributors with [sem-approve](https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#approve-forked-pull-requests).
+- New: You can now run Pull Requests from outside contributors with [sem-approve](https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#approve-forked-pull-requests).

 ### Week of May 03, 2020

-- Names of Semaphore Secrets are now restricted to alphanumeric characters, dashed, dots and `@`.
+- Names of Semaphore Secrets are now restricted to alphanumeric characters, dashes, dots, and `@`.
   Regex: `^[@: -._a-zA-Z0-9]+$`).
 - Updates to the macOS image:
-    - Flutter version update to 1.17.0, image spec [macOS Catalina Xcode11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/)
+    - Flutter version updated to 1.17.0, image spec [macOS Catalina Xcode11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/)
 - New convenience Docker images available in Semaphore's DockerHub Account.
-A detailed list can be found in [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L2164).
+A detailed list can be found in the [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L2164).

 ### Week of April 27, 2020
 - New macOS image available - [macOS Catalina Xcode11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/)